On break, continue, and return

 Everything I’m going to say below applies equally to exiting a loop

-, as well as the early exit of a
+with break, using continue, as well as the early exit of a

-(including from inside a loop).
+function with return (including from inside a loop).

 -